craigmcchesney/datastore-support/README.md

 ## using the datastore-support repo tools

+### create root directory ~/datastore

+The scripts assume that there is a directory "~/datastore" in the user's home directory that contains all the other datastore repos in subdirectories.
+This is so things are a bit more contained than having several subdirectories located in the home directory, and makes it easier to zip up an installation to get a jumpstart on another deployment.
+I might make a new datastore-ecosystem repo that contains all the other repos as git submodules.
+Right now it's easier to just use links or nested git repos since everything is still under development.
+Once we get to official versioned releases, that might change.

+Here is the assumed directory structure beneath ~/datastore, with a brief description of each directory:

+#### datastore-deployment

+Branch of [datastore-deployment repo](https://github.com/craigmcchesney/datastore-deployment), subdirectories include:

+* bin: symbolic links to system executables with variable locations on hosts
+* custom: customizations including environment variables and cron file etc
+* var: ignored by version control, includes subdirectories for lock and log files

+#### datastore-java

+Clones of the various datastore Java application repos, including:

+---- datastore
+---- datastore-client-lib
+---- datastore-client-spring-boot-starter
+---- datastore-grpc
+---- datastore-provider-lib
+---- datastore-provider-spring-boot-starter
+---- datastore-service
+---- mpex-sdp

+datastore-javascript:
+---- datastore-server-app
+---- datastore-web-app

+datastore-support:
+---- bin
+---- datastore-file-reository
+---- docker
+---- env
+---- protoc-output

 ### create branch of datastore-deployment repo and clone to home directory

 This repo is intended to be used with the datastore-deployment repo.
 A new branch of that repo should be created for the new deployment and cloned to ~/datastore/datastore-deployment in the home directory of the Linux user that will run the service ecosystem.
 The config and crontab files should be tailored as appropriate for the deployment including influxdb/mongodb authentication details, which services to start (e.g., production vs. development), etc.

+Note that it might be easiest to start with a copy of the datastore-deployment directory from an existing deployment, tailor/customize the copied files, and create a new git branch for the new deployment.

 ### clone datastore-support repo to home directory